-Snakebite kits contain two 10ml vials of antivenom and can be purchased directly from the SAVP.
+Snakebite kits contain two 10 ml vials of antivenom and can be purchased directly from the SAVP.
 The kit must be refrigerated, not frozen, at 2-10 ºC.
 Any exposure to high temperatures will alter its effectiveness.
-The kit has a three year shelf life; each vile has an expiry date beyond which it should not be used.
+The kit has a three-year shelf life; each vial has an expiry date beyond which it should not be used.

 If you spend a great deal of time in the bush, check whether your medical aid company provides a helicopter evacuation service in medical emergencies and record the appropriate telephone numbers.